 ![10 Best Quizlet Alternatives in 2026 [Free + Paid]](https://cdn.prod.website-files.com/6664420174bc931d092b1a2d/69ab09c06ed2e6d82edcbe3a_graphic-question-mark-asking-symbol.jpg)

-Quizlet used to be the go-to study tool for millions of students.
-But lately, things have changed.
-Prices have gone up.
-Key features like AI flashcard generation and advanced practice modes are locked behind a paywall.
-And for many students, the free plan just doesn't cut it anymore.
+Quizlet used to be the go-to study tool for millions of students, but things have changed.
+Prices have gone up, and key features like AI flashcards and advanced practice modes are now behind a paywall.
+For many users, the free plan no longer covers what they need.

 Let's be honest about the problems.